amelacrnkic/Mat-Kol-Mathematica-Notebook-files/README.md

 # Mat-Kol-Mathematica-Notebook-files

-# These are supplementary files for the article "Interaktivne prezentacije matematičkih sadržaja primjenom softvera Wolfram Mathematica" submited in Journal "Mat-Kol".
+# These are supplementary files for the article "Interaktivne prezentacije matematičkih sadržaja primjenom softvera Wolfram Mathematica" submitted in journal "Mat-Kol".